USCIS Processing Times

-USCIS Tests New Method to Calculate Processing Times for Immigration Applications
+USCIS New Method for Calculating Immigration Processing Times

 The United States Citizenship and Immigration Services (USCIS) is testing a new way to estimate the time to process several forms of immigration such as green cards and U.S. citizenship.
 USCIS said that with this change, it will be possible for the agency to give a better, quicker, and more comprehensive processing time estimate.
 The change is part of a broader process to make immigration case handling more transparent and efficient.